 Healthy habits create a healthy life.
 Likewise, healthy home habits create a healthy home.
 Part of those healthy home habits should aim to improve indoor air quality.
 Why?
-We know that our surrounding setting affects health and wellbeing, which means ensuring a healthy and clean built environment is absolutely crucial.
+We know that our surrounding setting affects health and wellbeing, which makes ensuring a healthy and clean indoor environment absolutely crucial.

 The idea of unknown indoor air pollutants circulating in your living spaces might sound scary.
-And the truth is–it can be quite scary.
-Indoor pollution is a serious risk with serious potential consequences.
+And the truth is—it can be quite scary.
+Indoor air pollution is a serious risk with serious potential consequences.
 It’s necessary to prioritize your home’s indoor air quality, particularly because indoor air pollution is inevitable in the modern world.
-Find out how getting into the practice of healthy home habits can help!
+Getting into the practice of healthy home habits can help!

-Why bother creating a healthy home environment?
-It helps to view the home as a possible source of sickness.
+Why bother with creating a healthy home environment?
+It helps if you view the home as a possible source of sickness.
 After all, indoor spaces impact our physical, emotional, cognitive and respiratory health.
 That means your home is quite literally either benefitting or impairing your and your family’s health and wellness.